 Military spending is increasing strongly in many parts of the world, notably Asia and the Middle East.
 In part, this reflects economic growth in large emerging markets.
-China’s military outlay has increased by around 120% since 2007 in constant dollar terms, according to SIPRI.
+China’s military outlay has increased by about 120% since 2007 in constant dollar terms, according to SIPRI.

 The rise in expenditure reflects, too, a changing global context in which hard power is back: Russia and the Gulf have increased spending over the past 10 years.
 In contrast, many advanced economies have cut back, from 3-4% of GDP in the 1980s to around 2% on average in 2016.
 But this reduction has flattened off, and it appears to be reversing.

 In recent decades many small countries have spent less than their larger neighbours on defence as a share of GDP.
-Across advanced economies, small countries – defined here as Austria, Belgium, Denmark, Finland, Israel, Netherlands, New Zealand, Norway, Singapore, Sweden and Switzerland – have particularly low levels.
+Across advanced economies, small countries – Austria, Belgium, Denmark, Finland, Israel, Netherlands, New Zealand, Norway, Singapore, Sweden and Switzerland – have particularly low levels.
 In 2016, Denmark spent 1.1%, Sweden 1%, and Austria and Switzerland 0.7% each.
 The exceptions are those with specific security risks, such as Israel and Singapore, which commit substantially more (5.8% and 3.4% of GDP respectively).